-Our services are attended by approximately 4,000 people every Sunday.
+Our services are attended by thousands every Sunday.
 This requires a lot of volunteers who are willing to invest their time and gifts to ensure that everything runs smoothly.

 “…the whole body, being fitted and held together by what every joint supplies, according to the proper working of each individual part, causes the growth of the body for the building up of itself in love.”
 (Eph 4:16)